RHC-CIT-128-SP23/project-Abigail-Diaz/README.md

 ## Program Description

-My project is a platformer game where the player must pass two levels in the game.
+My project is a platformer game where the player must pass the level by reaching a red flag.
 The enemies are alien green eyes with purple wings.
 The playable character is a cat.
 The cat must jump and move forward while avoiding pitfalls and attacking enemies.
 The goal of the program is to provide a simple game that works according to the player's input and